filisko/php-docker/README.md

 # PHP docker

-This repository contains a setup for running PHP 8.4 with FPM and Nginx with HTTPS.
+This repository contains a setup for running PHP 8.4 with FPM and Nginx with HTTPS + custom domain nin your local environment.
 Everything is preconfigured to serve as a base for your development.

 ### Commands: